Loading

 Ozero member Full or Partial Ownership, Board Memberships, Directorships as of 2014 2013 Alleged Net Worth or annual compensation

-Andrei Fursenko Center for Strategic Research Northwest, Minister of Education and Science of the Russian Federation (2004-2012), Assistant to the President of the Russian Federation (2012-present), Honorary Consul to Bangladesh in St Petersburg Unknown
+Andrei Fursenko Center for Strategic Research Northwest, Minister of Education and Science of the Russian Federation (2004-2012), Aide to the President of the Russian Federation (2012-present), Honorary Consul to Bangladesh in St Petersburg Unknown

 Sergey Fursenko Lentransgaz subsidiary of Gazprom, Gasprom Gas-Motor Fuel, president of National Media Group, president of the Russian Football Union (2010-2012) Unknown